Tomahawk chop: Controversy

 The chop has been characterized by some, including Native American tribes, as mocking Native American culture.
 It is criticized for being a reference to the former practice of scalping.
-Shortly after the Atlanta Braves adopted it, there were a number of calls from Native Americans for Braves fans to stop doing the tomahawk chop.
-Prior to the 1991 World Series a number of Native Americans protested against the Braves using the tomahawk chop outside the Metrodome.
+Shortly after the Atlanta Braves adopted it, there were several calls from Native Americans for Braves fans to stop doing the tomahawk chop.
+Before the 1991 World Series several Native Americans protested against the Braves using the tomahawk chop outside the Metrodome.
 During the protests Clyde Bellecourt, national director of the American Indian Movement, suggested that the team could be called "the Atlanta Negroes, Atlanta Klansmen or Atlanta Nazis".
 In 2009, the Gill-Montague Regional School Committee, a local school board in Massachusetts, banned the use of the gesture at school sporting events, calling it offensive and discriminatory.
 In 2016, Native American groups asked the Kansas City Chiefs to stop doing the tomahawk chop.
 In the same year a similar request was made of Exeter Chiefs.
 The editorial board of The Kansas City Star newspaper called for the cessation of the so-called "Arrowhead Chop" in late 2019, noting opposition from Native Americans and Tribes, and stating that the practice stereotypes and dehumanizes Native Americans.

 In politics, during the 2012 Senate election in Massachusetts, staffers of candidate Scott Brown were filmed doing the tomahawk chop at a campaign rally towards supporters of Elizabeth Warren, to mock Warren's claim of having Native American ancestry.

 The controversy has persisted since and became national news again during the 2019 National League Division Series.
 During the series, St. Louis Cardinals relief pitcher and Cherokee Nation member Ryan Helsley was asked about the chop and chant.
-Helsley said he found the fans' chanting and arm-motions insulting and that the chop depicts natives “in this kind of caveman-type people way who aren’t intellectual.”
+Helsley said he found the fans' chanting and arm motions insulting and that the chop depicts natives “in this kind of caveman-type people way who aren’t intellectual.”
 Helsley's comments prompted the Braves to stop handing out foam tomahawks, playing the chop music, or showing the chop graphic when the series returned to Atlanta for Game 5.
 The Braves released a statement saying they would "continue to evaluate how we activate elements of our brand, as well as the overall in-game experience" and that they would continue a "dialogue with those in the Native American community after the postseason concludes."

-During the off-season, the Braves met with the National Congress of American Indians to start discussing a path forward.
+During the off-season, the Braves met with the National Congress of American Indians to discuss a path forward.
 In July 2020, the team faced mounting pressure to change after the Cleveland Indians and Washington Redskins announced they were discussing brand changes.
 The Braves released a statement announcing that discussions were still ongoing about the chop, but that the team name would not be changed.